 The Basic DBS check certificates can be sent either to the applicant’s current home address or the sponsor’s nominated address which was listed on the DBS check application.
 The sponsor is the person or organisation paying for and requesting the check.

-The DBS will always send the certificates for Standard and Enhanced DBS checks directly to the applicant’s current home address, never to the sponsor or us.
+The DBS will always send the certificates for Standard and Enhanced DBS checks directly to the applicant’s home address listed in their application from, never to the sponsor or us.
 The sponsor can then request to see the certificate from the applicant directly.

 - Certificate reprints can be requested by the applicant by following the steps on the GOV.UK reprint guide.

 WHAT INFORMATION DO DBS CHECKS REVEAL?